 4. 🗓 Tailwind Scheduler for Pinterest ($120 per year) – Before using Tailwind, I was manually pinning to get 20,000 monthly page views.

 AFTER using Tailwind and implementing Pinterest traffic strategies, my traffic increased to over 40,000 monthly page views, and eventually more than 100,000 monthly page views.
 As a result, I was qualified to work with Mediavine which allowed me to make $1,000+ USD per month with display advertising.

 👉 You can get a FREE 30-Day Tailwind Trial, PLUS a FREE $15 credit when you use my link! 🙂

-5. 🎨 Canva (free) – This is my favorite tool to use for designing Pinterest pins.
+5. 🎨 Canva ($120 per year) – This is my favorite tool to use for designing Pinterest pins.
 You don’t have to be a graphic designer or pro to make pretty pins like this!
 It’s super easy to use; plus, it’s free! 🙂

 There are a few more blogging resources and tools I invested in, but I only purchased them after when my blog was making more money.
 I realized that it was time for me to invest back into the blog.
 If you’re interested, feel free to check out my recommendations page here which I will update.